ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 `
 mkfs.ext3 -m 1 /dev/sdb1 or (mkfs.ext2)`

-The second partition still should have the official MBL distro as it’s a software raid 1 copy mount the newly formatted partition
+The second partition still should have the official MBL distro as itâ€™s a software raid 1 copy mount the newly formatted partition
 `
 mkdir /mnt/mbl; mount /dev/sdb1 /mnt/mbl`